Dealing With a Card That Is Not Yours on a Credit Report

 How to Remove False Accounts

 Fortunately, there’s a fairly straightforward process for clearing your credit report of accounts that aren't yours.
-Sometimes the process works the first time, other times you may have to repeat or take another course of action to clean up your credit report completely.
+Sometimes the process works the first time, but in other cases, you may have to repeat or take another course of action to clean up your credit report completely.

 - Dispute the account with the credit bureau(s) that have the account listed on your credit report.
 You can do this online, by phone, or via mail.
 Sending your dispute via (certified) mail gives you a paper trail that can be beneficial if the credit bureau doesn’t resolve the dispute in your favor.